 Keeping your baby close to you in a sling or carrier has so many benefits for the whole family.

-Babies who nap in slings are very portable, meaning you can get out of the house and get on with your day while they sleep safely.
+4. Babies who nap in slings are very portable, meaning you can get out of the house and get on with your day while they sleep safely.

-Wearing your baby can support postnatal recovery, gently improving your posture and core strength.
-Simply walking with your baby in a sling is brilliant way to improve your overall fitness, without any postnatal exercises regimes.
+5. Wearing your baby can support postnatal recovery, gently improving your posture and core strength.
+Simply walking with your baby in a sling is a brilliant way to improve your overall fitness, without any postnatal exercises regimes.

-Breastfeeding is promoted through the continued close contact that babywearing gives you.
+8. Breastfeeding is promoted through the continued close contact that babywearing gives you.
 It is possible to breastfeed or bottle feed in any sling, though the ability to do so depends on a number of factors.

-It is good for babies’ physical development.
+9. Babywearing is good for babies’ physical development.
 Being carried upright position with the whole body well supported, as if you were holding them in your arms, supports your baby’s physical development, and gives the same benefits as ‘tummy time.’

-Being carried is calming and reassuring even for older babies and toddlers when tired, teething, unwell or upset.
+12. Being carried is calming and reassuring even for older babies and toddlers when tired, teething, unwell or upset.